Valhear/CarScout/README.md

 # Sixt Code Challenge

-iOS application that displays cars on a map and a list
+iOS application that displays a set of cars on a map and a list

-## Acceptance Criteria
+## Tecnology Stack

-- Implement an iOS app that retrieves and displays our cars both on a map and on a list.
-- The list of cars can be found at https://cdn.sixt.io/codingtask/cars
-    - In case any car images are missing, use a fall-back image.
-- You may use any external frameworks and libraries you like, just add a short note explaining why you chose them.
+### Environment
+- Xcode 11.1
-- Please use Swift with the latest devtools.
+- Swift 5
-- Show us what you care about when it comes to architecture, structure, clean code, UI/UX, error- handling and automated testing.
-- Share your code with us either via Github, Bitbucket, zip file.
-Etc.

-## Technologies

 ### Architecture
 - MVVM